Monday, 28 July 2025

 When my son was a boy he followed the Charley's War stories that had been first printed in the comic 'Battle Picture Weekly' and which were then continued in 'The Eagle'.

 The strip follows Charley's life in the trenches and his experiences during the first world war and was an extremely graphic portrayal of the horrors of it.
-The writer Pat Mills added a political slant in the strip, that had not seen before in British war comics and the artist Joe Colquhoun, drew the black and white images with an appropriate texture that reminded me of the way horror fiction was drawn for American EC comics in the 1950s.
+The writer Pat Mills added a political slant to the strip, that had not been seen before in British war comics and the artist Joe Colquhoun, drew the black and white images with an appropriate texture that reminded me of the way horror fiction was drawn for American EC comics in the 1950s.
 There were none of the heroics that I had come across in my own war comics reading when I was a boy.

 Charley's War: Pat Mills and Joe Colquhoun